giridharkirthik/vendor-performance-analysis-sql-python-powerbi/README.md

 ---

 ## 🎯 Business Problem
-Effective inventory and sales management are critical in the retail sector.
+Effective inventory and sales management are critical for optimizing profitability in the retail and wholesale industry.
+Companies need to ensure that **they are not incurring losses due to inefficient pricing, poor inventory turnover, or vendor dependency.

 This project aims to:
 - Identify underperforming brands needing pricing or promotional adjustments